A parliamentary committee is trying to get heavy with Facebook and Twitter over the release of details about Russian elections interference.

 However a series of attempts have been made to introduce changes to the Bill which would remove safeguards for freedom of expression, bind journalists and make their inquiries either difficult or impossible.

-Criminals, corrupt business leaders and cheating MPs could avoid being exposed under a fresh assault on Press
+Criminals, corrupt business leaders and cheating MPs could avoid being exposed under a fresh assault on Press freedom.

 Amendments to the Data Protection Bill going through Parliament would make it easier for the rich and powerful to escape being held to account.